89luca89/pakkero/README.md

 This protects from file-based NOP attacks to remove some instructions from the launcher, and acts also as binary validation.

-So **THE REAL DECRYPTION KEY IS THE OFFSET ITSELF**, all the obfuscation/anti-debug is to protect this information that is stored in an obfuscated string (that became a pure function as explained above) of random name and content.
+So **THE REAL DECRYPTION KEY IS THE OFFSET ITSELF**, all the obfuscation/anti-debug is to protect this information that is stored in an obfuscated string (that is not saved but computed at runtime) of random name and content.

 ### Execution